X

 Posting Date: / Categories: Preliminary Loss Reports, Privately Owned Weapons

-Since FY19, the Army has lost an average of three Soldiers a year to POW mishaps.
-This tragedy was the second POW fatality of FY24.
+Since FY20, the Army has lost an average of two Soldiers a year to POW mishaps.
+This mishap was the fourth POW fatality of FY25 and above the number of POW fatalities for the same time last year.

 Safety tip